z-------------/CPod/README.md

 `cd` to the `cumulonimbus` directory.

-Run `foreman start` to start.
-Cumulonimbus will now be running on `localhost` at port `3000` or the one defined in `.env`.
-Navigate there in a web browser to see it in action.
+Run `npm start` to start.
+Cumulonimbus will now be running on `localhost` at port `3000` (or the one defined in `.env` if you used `foreman` to start).
+Navigate to that address in a web browser to see it in action.